 People love coffee shops.
-Coffee shops not serve only as excellent sources of caffeine, but they’ve also become hotspots for remote work, off-site meetings, and good conversation.
+Coffee shops not only serve as excellent sources of caffeine, but they’ve also become hotspots for remote work, off-site meetings, and good conversation.

 So, how can you staff up so that your coffee is good and your service is great?
 Let’s dig in.

 This advice can apply to any industry, but it’s just as – if not more – important for coffee shops.

 There’s a ton of possibilities when it comes to starting a coffee shop.
 Before reading further, take a moment and answer these questions for your shop:

 - What are your hours?
 Will you operate mostly in the mornings, or will you serve all day?